 UUFR offers a Sunday school program for children and youth ages 3 to 13 from 11:15 (11:00 for three to five year olds) to 12:05 pm most Sundays from September through May.

-In the 2016-17 program year, we will be offering age-grouped Sunday School programs yearlong for preschool aged children and teens.
-Elementary-aged children will be in age-grouped Sunday School programs for the majority of the year, with a two month elective period in January-February of 2017.
+In the 2017-18 program year, we will be offering age-grouped Sunday School programs yearlong for preschool aged children and teens.
+Elementary-aged children will be in age-grouped Sunday School programs for the majority of the year, with occasional elective periods.